Please change your location to view this page.

 - your organisations obligations under a joint venture agreement

 Partnerships are regulated separately by each state in Australia, and each state has its own laws.
 The laws are similar, but there are a few differences.
 A partnership is defined by each state's legislation as the relationship which exists between persons carrying on a business in common with a view to profit.
-Partnerships are different to joint ventures, because generally the partners are jointly and separately responsible and liable for the partnership's activities.
+Partnerships for not-for-profit organisations are different to joint ventures, because generally the partners are jointly and severally responsible and liable for the partnership's activities.
 In simple terms, this means that one partner could be responsible and liable for all of the partnership’s activities alone if other partners are involved or unable to pay.

 There are certain rules about interests and duties of partners, which are set out in the state-based legislation.
-They include the general rule that all partners share equally in the capital and profits of the business and must contribute equally towards losses.

 If two or more organisations are considering partnering for a project, it's a good idea to enter into a formal partnership agreement that clearly sets out the terms of the partnership.
 You will need the assistance of a lawyer to draft a partnership agreement.